coolnetworks/COOLForge/docs/EMOJI-HANDLING.md

 ## The Solution

-COOLForgeLib provides two functions to handle this:
+COOLForge_Lib provides two functions to handle this:

 1. **`Repair-LevelEmoji`** — Detects known corruption patterns and repairs them to the correct Unicode characters
 2. **`Get-LevelUrlEncoded`** — Properly URL-encodes strings with UTF-8 emojis for GitHub downloads